andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 current hour-long iteration was incrementally developed over time, with the original spanning a much more modest 20 minutes.

-"It's based on a very simple pattern that keeps mutating for 14 performers that also involves about 200 Starbucks cups, 14 rifles, 14 pistols, 15 cell phones, 17 beer cans, and a whole bunch of costumes set to a whole bunch of country music."

 "The piece is so much about the performing non-performance.
 Everyone is trying to look as if they're not aware that people are looking at them even though all eyes are on them."

+"It's based on a very simple pattern that keeps mutating for 14 performers that also involves about 200 Starbucks cups, 14 rifles, 14 pistols, 15 cell phones, 17 beer cans, and a whole bunch of costumes set to a whole bunch of country music."

+"It developed from an initial urge to play with time The back and forth wave has a mesmerizing quality that can lull the audience into a ________ then we change up the pattern and it throws them for a loop.
+I want something where the audience is just feeling bored before we change it up."

+During the Q&A my friend Sean asks Mark about his thought process behind using country music as the soundtrack for the piece.

+"Honestly, before this piece I HATED country music!
+I couldn't stand it!
+But after going through and listening to hundreds of songs I have to say it grew on me and now I love country music.
+I was just looking for songs with good time signatures for the walking pattern and country music just seemed to work out well for that.
+And there's something about country music that speaks to the heart of this crazy experiment we have been living in this country"

+"People think I'm teasing people with the country music, criticizing America, saying that I hate this country.
+But I love this country, we have a lot of great things going for us, we definitely have our flaws, but

+"Sometimes as artists we can take ourselves & our work too seriously.
+I'm not changing the world with this piece.
+I think that art can make positive changes in the world but I'm not going to think that everything that I create is going to change the world.
+I just wanted to make a piece that was *fun* and I hope that everyone had fun."

 To further my earlier point about differing audience experiences some participants during the Q&A remarked how individualistic the performance was,